• broken image

 • Book Series Reading: William Dalrymple

-To be Read: The Last Mughal; Koh-i-noor; Return of a King; Nine Lives; White Mughals; City of Djinns; From the Holy Mountain; In Xanadu.
+To be Read: Return of a King; Nine Lives; White Mughals; City of Djinns; From the Holy Mountain; In Xanadu.

 broken image